Luxed/nvim-config/notes.md

   This is possible when using `o#/codecheck`.
   So it would have to be integrated into the current diagnostics somehow.
 - Ability to exclude files/paths from diagnostics
+- For some time, the lsp highlight provider for the current symbol under the cursor didn't work with Omnisharp, is this still the case?
+If yes, would it be possible to implement it using the `o#` endpoints?

 ## Additional information